Kostopil: World War II

+On 19 September 1939 Red Army units captured Kostopil from Second Polish Republic, as a result of which the city was annexed into the Soviet Union as part of the Ukrainian SSR.

 The Germans occupied Kostopol on 1 July 1941 and immediately there was a pogrom against the local Jews.
 The Germans progressively degraded the Jews' position and condition, by enforcing the wearing of yellow stars, imposing forced labour and confiscating Jewish property.
 On 16 August 1941, the Germans rounded up 470 of the most influential Jews in the community and transported them out of Kostopol, where they were all executed.
 Another 1,400 Jews related to those who had been executed, were arrested on 1 October and also taken away and killed.

 A ghetto was established in Kostopol on 5 October 1941.
 Despite the great over-crowding, there were no epidemics.
 One hundred Jews, Judenrat members, Jewish Police and key professionals, were exempt and were allowed to live outside the ghetto.
 The ghetto was liquidated on 25 August 1942.
 German police surrounded the ghetto.
 The ghetto was emptied and the remaining inhabitants were transported to Khotinka, a nearby village, and exterminated upon arrival.
 A few managed to escape but they were caught and returned to the Germans and murdered.
 In July 1942 the remaining Jews from Rivne (perhaps 7,000 people) were brought by train to Kostopol and were murdered by German police in a quarry near woods outside the town.

 On 24 August, in Kostopol's forced labour camp, 700 Jewish labourers, led by Gedalia Braier, revolted during the daily roll call (Appell).
 When Brajer shouted "Hura!", he started a mass escape attempt.
 Some reached the nearby forest, but most of them were caught and killed.
 Some survived with the help of local villagers and joined Soviet partisan units.
 Less than ten survived the war.
 Since March 1943, Kostopol was one of locations where Polish civilian population of Volhynia fled from the Ukrainian nationalists (see Volhynian Genocide).
 Here, the Polnisches Schutzmannschaftsbataillon 202 was stationed, protecting Polish population from attacks by the Ukrainian Insurgent Army.

 Kostopol was liberated by the Red Army on 31 January 1944.
 Only about 270 Kostopol Jews had survived the German occupation, including those who had escaped eastwards before the mass killings.

 In 1952, a medical college was opened here.

 In January 1989 the population was 31 610 people.